EFTEC/MiniLang/README.md

 > **when** expression

-It's possible to compare more than a condition at the same time by separating by "and" or "or".
+It's possible to compare more than a condition at the same time by separating by "and" or "or."

 > where v1=10 and v2=20 or v3<50